Femme-js/100DaysOfMLCode/README.md

 - Working on Titanic Challenge of Kaggle.
 - Learnt about handling missing values in a non-time series dataset.
 - Resource: https://www.kaggle.com/parulpandey/a-guide-to-handling-missing-values-in-python/input

+### Day 005
+- Learned Data Pre-Processing Techniques.
+- Worked on Personal Project.

+### Day 006
+- Brainstorming and creating Pipeline for the personal project.

+### Day 007
+-  Learned about different Vectorization Methods.